ParzivalWolfram/random-linux-utils/README.md

 update: Quickly update and power off/reboot your machine after on Debian-based machines.
 makesum: Run md5sum, sha1sum, sha256sum, sha512sum, and crc32 on a subdirectory recursively.
 (Doesn't handle absolute paths properly.)
+switch: Alias to quickly change which package provides a binary.

 More to come, eventually.
 Maybe.